UniKatya/Milestone2_Group19/documents/Software Design Document.md

  <span style="color:red">*remove_food_from_meal_plan(meal_plan, food_name, quantity):*</span>
 This function removes a particular food from the user's meal plan when the food is selected by the user.
 The input parameter required is the food name (string), the output dictionary from the meal plan function, <span style="color:red">and the selected quantity (int)</span>.
 The food parameter specifies which food item is to be removed from the user's meal plan and the meal plan parameter specifies where it is to be removed from.  <span style="color:red">The function doesn't return any but the side effect includes updating the meal_plan stored in the session.</span>

- <span style="color:red">DataTable.GetNumberRows(): This function will return the number of rows in the data table.
+ <span style="color:red">DataTable.GetNumberRows(): This function has no inputs and will return the number of rows in the data table.
 There are no side effects.</span>

-<span style="color:red">DataTable.GetNumberColumns(): This function will return the number of columns in the data table.
+<span style="color:red">DataTable.GetNumberColumns(): This function has no inputs and will return the number of columns in the data table.
 There are no side effects.</span>

 <span style="color:red">DataTable.GetValue(row, col): This function will return the value at the specified row and column in the data table.
 The input is the row and col. There are no side effects.</span>